-The women of the World of Warcraft have long had defining impact on its storied history.
+The women of Warcraft have long had a defining impact on its storied history.

 The core of World of Warcraft’s incredible game is a powerful story with sprawling lore at its heart.
-The rich variety of characters that carry players through these tales is a large part of why World of Warcraft has become such a household name.
+The rich variety of characters is largely why World of Warcraft has become a household name.
 In honor of Women’s History Month, this article will review and explore some of Warcraft’s most iconic female characters.
 Horde or Alliance, human or orc, elf or naga -this is a tribute to the wonderful women of this world.

 Valeera Sanguinar of Two Sides

 Valeera Sanguinar has one of the most unique standpoints on political alliances in the game.
 Though she is a proud blood elf with love for her people, the assassin does not belong to the Horde or Alliance.
 Her loyalties have always been much more personal, linked to her loved ones and her ideals.
 She has valiantly served the Wrynn family of Stormwind for years even though she does not claim a faction.
 As a talented assassin, she served Varian as an advisor and bodyguard during his days as king.
 She now serves Anduin as his personal spy, protecting and aiding him to the best of her abilities when called.
 Mathias Shaw, master of spies and all assassins, himself has praised Valeera’s many remarkable talents.